16 Important Questions to Ask when Buying a Horse

 • Has this horse ever been leased out, or do they have any previous owners?

-This general questioning can lead you to any potential red flags and help you officially decide if the horse is the right choice.
+This general questioning can lead you to any potential red flags and help you to officially decide if the horse is the right choice for you.

-After asking all these questions, you should know if a horse is right for you.
+After asking all these questions, you should have a better idea if a horse is right for you.

 Was this article helpful?
 Like Dislike